mcelrath/braidcoin/braidpool_spec.md

 fully distributed to hashers proportionally to their contributed shares.
-Closely related methods like Pay Per Share (PPS) allow the pool operator to earn the fees, but a decentralized mining pool has no operator which could/should be earning these fees for a decentralized mining pool.
+Closely related methods like Pay Per Share (PPS) allow the pool operator to earn the fees, but a decentralized mining pool has no operator which could/should be earning these fees.
 While many projects have inserted a "developer donation", we feel that braidpool is an open source public good that should be developed and maintained by the community, without the political drama of who and how to pay with a source of funds.

 With PPS-type methods, most centralized pool operators are taking a risk on paying immediately for shares, therefore absorbing the variance risk involved in